Did you know:

 - That there are contractors that specialize in barn restoration?

 Well you’re in luck because these are just a few of the topics that will be covered at the 2015 Heritage Barn Workshop!

 This year’s day-long workshop will feature speakers, a tour of restored barns, hands-on training, and sessions on barn construction and rehabilitation.
 Barn owners, historic preservationists, and the general public are invited, with no previous knowledge needed to have a good time.
 Snacks, beverages, and lunch are included in the registration fee.

 The workshop will be held at the 1862 Shipley-Cook Barn, one of only 23 remaining Pioneer-era barns still standing in the Willamette Valley.
 Although the barn was recently listed as one of Oregon’s Most Endangered Places due to significant structural deterioration, the barn will be undergoing rehabilitation this fall thanks to the awarding of $35,500 in rehabilitation grants.
 The in-progress work will be showcased on September 26 to engage participants with the historic rehabilitation process.

 Saturday, September 26

-Tickets: $35 for Restore Oregon; $45 non-members (includes lunch, snacks, and all necessary materials; non-refundable).
+Tickets: $35 for Restore Oregon members; $45 general public (includes lunch, snacks, and all necessary materials; non-refundable).

 Additional Information: Participants are asked to wear closed-toe shoes, sign a liability waiver, and inform Restore Oregon staff if they will be arriving late due to travel arrangements.
 A limited number of scholarships are available upon request to those experiencing financial hardship.